Derek Shepherd

-Derek Christopher Shepherd, often referred to as "McDreamy" for his "attractiveness", is a fictional surgeon from the ABC medical drama Grey's Anatomy, portrayed by actor Patrick Dempsey.
+Derek Christopher Shepherd, often referred to as "McDreamy" for his attractiveness, was a fictional surgeon from the ABC medical drama Grey's Anatomy, portrayed by actor Patrick Dempsey.
 He made his first appearance in the series' pilot episode, "A Hard Day's Night", which was broadcast on March 27, 2005.

 Derek was married to Addison Montgomery (Kate Walsh), but their relationship ended in divorce in 2007.
 Before his death in 2015, Derek was happily married to his longtime partner, Meredith Grey (Ellen Pompeo), with whom he had three children.

 Derek served as the Chief of Surgery at Seattle Grace Mercy West Hospital (previously Seattle Grace Hospital, and later Grey Sloan Memorial Hospital).
 However, he abruptly resigned from the position in Season 7, following the traumatic hospital shooting.

 For his portrayal of Derek Shepherd, Dempsey earned widespread recognition.
 He was nominated for the Golden Globe Award for Best Actor – Television Series Drama in both 2006 and 2007.
 Additionally, he also received a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.